cmang/durdraw/readme.md

 ## OPTIONAL INSTALLATION:

-For animated GIF export, install Ansilove (https://ansilove.org/) and make sure it is is in your path.
+For PNG and animated GIF export, install Ansilove (https://ansilove.org/) and make sure it is is in your path.
 (Recommended)

 If you want to try making animated ANSI art with durdraw, you need a terminal and font that supports ASCII encoding and IBM's Code Page 437.
 You can find fonts in the "extras" directory for this purpose.

-Note that ANSI art character support is experimental.
+Note that ANSI art character support is experimental (see FAQ).

-In Linux/X11, here is one possible way to set that up:
+In Linux/X11, here is one possible way to set up a terminal for IBM-PC ANSI art:

 * Install mrxvt
 * Install vga.pcf by copying it to /usr/share/fonts/X11/misc and then running